Emma-Zim/Emma-Zim/README.md

-Hello, my name is Emma Zimmerman- or Emma Zim as I'm calling myself here.
-I mostly work in Python and JS but I'm happy to try anything else (except Java).
-I have a special interest in projects that involve AI/ML but I'm also ready for a challenge.
+Hello, my name is Emma Zimmerman!
+I work in Python, Go, C#, SQL, and JS.
+I'm open to trying any new coding language and project.
+I have a special interest in AI/ML but I love anything involving data and games.

-You can reach me at emmazimmerman98@gmail.com if you want to talk!

 <!---
 Emma-Zim/Emma-Zim is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.